AdrienPinheiro/CA-CIB_DeepSession/Angular_Spring/Exercices/readme.md

 ---

 ### **4. Access the Endpoints**
 Each task's functionality is exposed as a REST API endpoint.
+Of course, the functionality is not implemented yet (that's where you come in!).
+But you can access the endpoints to test your implementation.

 #### Example:
 - For **Task 1** (`Hello, Copilot!`):